 About the Free Set on Printables.com

 There is a limited but large free set of storage boxes on the Printables website.
 This is a good starting point to check out the quality of the models and see if they match your requirements.

 You can buy a full set with all models in my shop for a small amount.
 Your money will support all the free and open-source content on my website.
 Also, I donate a small part of my earnings to various organisations that share my values.

 The License of the Sets in the Shop

 You get these files in the shop under a different license.
-You will find the full text in the “license.txt” file inside of the package and linked in the shop.
-Basically, it consists of three parts:
+You will find the full text in the “license.md” file inside the package and linked to the shop.
+It consists of three parts:

 - You can use the files personally to do everything you like to print the boxes and grids.

 - You may use the prints (not the files) commercially.
 E.g. you can sell the printed boxes if you like.

 - You must not make me liable if these model files destroyed your printer or similar. 😄

 Additionally, if you buy one of the sets, I will send you updates or extensions of a set for free.
 As you can see, currently, all files are in revision C. If I improve the models to revision D, as long as the email address you entered in the shop is valid, you will receive the improved or fixed versions of the files.
 The same is true if I extend a set in the shop and add more model files.